Coaching for Nurses & Social Workers

 We can then arrange a first paid session if you are clear you want to work with me.

-For small groups, I will charge £30 / hour each for two people, £20 / hour each for three, £15 / hour each for four to ten people (open to discussion).
+For small groups, I will charge £40 / hour each for two people, £30 / hour each for three, £25 / hour each for four people.

-I charge £80 for Sei Ki Touch and coaching sessions combined in person usually lasting 1 1/2 hours.
+I charge £90 for Sei Ki Touch and coaching sessions combined in person usually lasting 1 1/4 hours.
+At the moment, the venue may vary.

 Payment can be made by bank transfer or credit card via Paypal.
 I will send details.
 I request payment to be made before the agreed session.